 By creating “micro-bubbles” under the skin (Laser Induced Optical Breakdown), the laser triggers the body’s natural healing response, pumping up collagen and elastin production to fill in those pitted scars.

-Pico Laser for Skin Rejuvenation
+Pico Laser for Skin Rejuvenation: Collagen Stimulation & Glow

 Even if you don’t have specific “problems,” many Malaysians use Pico Laser as a maintenance treatment to maintain a bright, even complexion and a youthful glow.

-Pico Laser for Pore Reduction and Texture
+Pico Laser for Enlarged Pores and Uneven Skin Texture

 The collagen boost helps tighten the skin “envelope,” making pores appear smaller and the overall skin texture feel significantly smoother.